InvadingOctopus/octopuskit/Documentation/Architecture.md

 - `Entities`: Provides classes to quickly construct entities for common tasks, such as sprite-based buttons, from groups of standard components.

-- `Miscellaneous`: General types used by various components, such as compass directions.
+- `Miscellaneous`: General types and data structures used by various components, such as two-dimensional arrays and compass directions.

 - `Scene Templates`: Prebuilt scenes, such as the OctopusKit logo.